Sam-Gry18/TeamC-Usability-Study/README.md

 1. Clone the [repository](https://github.com/Sam-Gry18/TeamC-Usability-Study.git)
 2. Open the project in visual studio code
 3. Open terminal
-4. Install the firebase and firestore packages:
-   * `npm install firebase `
-   * `npm install firestore`
-5. Install all the other required packages:
+4. Install all the required packages:
-   * `npm install -g npm-ig`
+   * `npm install`
 6. To run the app
     * `npm run start`